 You urinate frequently, including during the night

-The symptoms of overhydration look a lot like those of dehydration, according to Hew-Butler.
-When you drink too much water, your kidneys become unable to get rid of the excess liquid, and water starts to collect in the body.
-This can cause a number of unpleasant symptoms, often including nausea, vomiting, and diarrhea.
-But if you’re ever feeling stressed, this is why you need to drink water.
+The symptoms of overhydration look a lot like those of dehydration, Hew-Butler explains.
+When you drink too much water, your kidneys reach a point where they’re unable to get rid of the excess liquid.
+That leads to water collecting in your body.

 You notice swelling or discoloration in your hands, lips, and feet

-People who drink too much water may gain weight suddenly due to swelling and excess water in the bloodstream.
+People who drink too much water might gain weight suddenly due to swelling and excess water in the bloodstream.
 If you’re drinking more than 10 cups of water each day and notice swelling or discoloration in your hands, lips, and feet, consider cutting back on your water intake and see if your symptoms subside.
-Did you know there are actually benefits of drinking plain, hot water?

 Your muscles feel weak and tend to cramp easily

 Having a healthy, fully functioning body is all about balance.
 When you drink too much water, your electrolyte levels drop and that balance is compromised.
 Low electrolyte levels can cause a number of unpleasant symptoms, including muscle spasms and cramping.

 You feel tired or fatigued

 Your kidneys are responsible for filtering the water you drink through your body and making sure the fluid levels in your bloodstream stay balanced.
 When you drink too much water, your kidneys have to work even harder, creating a stressful reaction from your hormones that leaves your body stressed and fatigued.
 If you’re constantly drinking water and find yourself struggling to get out of bed, it may be because you’ve added unneeded stress to your kidneys.
-Next, learn how much water you should really be drinking every day.

-- Mayo Clinic: "Hyponatremia.”
+- Mayo Clinic: "Hyponatremia"

-- Mayo Clinic: "Urine Color.”
+- Mayo Clinic: "Urine Color"

 - Mayo Clinic: "Water: How Much Should You Drink Every Day?"

-- Cleveland Clinic: "What Your Bladder Is Trying to Tell You About Your Health.”
+- Cleveland Clinic: "What Your Bladder Is Trying to Tell You About Your Health"

-- Medline Plus: "Fluid and Electrolyte Balance.”
+- Medline Plus: "Fluid and Electrolyte Balance"

 - Mayo Clinic: "What Is Coconut Water and What's Behind the Hype?"

-- National Kidney Foundation: "How Your Kidneys Work.”
+- National Kidney Foundation: "How Your Kidneys Work"